Trusted Paris itineraries & local intel since 2003

 On this tour, you are led by an expert guide who takes you to Paris’ most important revolutionary sites.
 For instance, landmarks like Place de la Bastille, Place des Vosges, Hotel de Ville, Colonne de Juillet, Place de la Concorde, and La Conciergerie, where Marie Antoinette spent her final days.

-Furthermore, the expert guide also shares the long-forgotten of fight for social equality and freedom.
+Furthermore, the expert guide also shares the long-forgotten fight for social equality and freedom.
 Among the stories they tell are how the stuffy French monarchy wronged the people and practically forced them to rebel, as well as how the infamous Marie Antoinette and Louis XVI met their ends on the guillotine’s blade.

 See Related: Place des Vosges: History & Things to Do